 Some research indicates that ketamine therapy for migraines relieves pain up to three weeks after the last treatment, and significant pain reduction when migraines do occur.

 If you suffer from migraines and other medications and therapies haven’t provided relief, schedule a consultation with Dr. Roofian using the online system.
-Or, call one of the three office locations in Beverly Hills, Tarzana, or Chula Vista, California.
+Or, call one of the three office locations in Beverly Hills, Tarzana, California.